 “Why do you want to buy a mobile home park?!”

 Right now there is an affordable housing crisis in America.
-Mobile homes are a great solution for those who have low annual income.
+Mobile homes are a great solution for those who have low annual incomes.
 More and more, Baby Boomers are retiring every day and will need affordable housing.
-I love the idea of focusing on this asset class and putting all of my energy towards creating a beautiful community where people are proud to live.
+I love the idea of focusing on this asset class and putting all of my energy toward creating a beautiful community where people are proud to live.

-“OK…and you are going to purchase these parks by yourself?”
+“Are you going to purchase these parks by yourself?”